Generation X (comics): Chamber

 Chamber later showed up in New Excalibur #9 (September 2006) as a patient at a London Hospital, recounting to a so-called Dr. Hartley the story of how right before his powers burned out on "M-Day" they went supernova, once again destroying his face and chest.
 They are interrupted by Pete Wisdom, who offers Chamber Excalibur's help.
 As he leaves the two alone for a quick cigarette break, Hartley kidnaps Chamber.
-Later, Chamber awakes to find himself fully healed, but looking similar to the X-Men villain Apocalypse as a side-effect.
+Later, Chamber awakes to find himself fully healed, but altered into a form resembling Apocalypse.
 He finds himself a guest of the new Clan Akkaba, worshippers of Apocalypse who had originally appeared in the Marvel limited series, X-Men: Apocalypse vs. Dracula.
 In fact, Chamber's great-grandfather and Hartley, revealed to be Frederick Slade from the aforementioned limited series, were the only survivors of the original Clan Akkaba.
 Slade reveals that they are all descendants of Apocalypse and that Apocalypse's blood healed Chamber, though he no longer has any powers.
 Chamber tells them he wants nothing to do with them and is allowed to leave.
 As he walks outside, he meets Excalibur and tells them in no uncertain words that he doesn't want their help or to have anything to do with any X-team.

 After investigating the abandoned headquarters of Clan Akkaba, New Excalibur discovers that Chamber was lied to, and that he is indeed still empowered.
 The consequences of this storyline have yet to be resolved.
-Recently, he has appeared in New Warriors, going under the codename "Decibel", with Jubilee referring to him as Jono and sporting the same physical appearance given to him by Clan Akkaba.
-Like most of the team, his new powers are more technological in nature, and it appears he can form solid energy projections or sonic blasts much like Songbird or Banshee.
+Next, he appeared in New Warriors, going under the codename "Decibel", with Jubilee referring to him as Jono and sporting the same physical appearance given to him by Clan Akkaba.
+Like most of the team, his new powers are derived from technology, giving him the ability to create solid energy projections and sonic blasts.
 After the Age of X storyline concluded, Chamber appeared at the Jean Grey School with his mutant powers returned and is teaching mutants with physical deformities how to adapt to life with them.